-The permittee must submit a pre-construction notification and a document describing how the overall mining plan will result in a net increase in aquatic resource functions to the district engineer and receive written authorization prior to commencing the activity.
+Notification: The permittee must submit a pre-construction notification and a document describing how the overall mining plan will result in a net increase in aquatic resource functions to the district engineer and receive written authorization prior to commencing the activity.
 (See general condition 32.)
 (Authorities: Sections 10 and 404)

 50. Underground Coal Mining Activities.
-Discharges of dredged or fill material into non-tidal waters of the United States associated with underground coal mining and reclamation operations provided the activities are authorized, or are currently being processed as part of an integrated permit processing procedure, by the Department of the Interior, Office of Surface Mining Reclamation and Enforcement, or by states with approved programs under Title V of the Surface Mining Control and Reclamation Act of 1977.
+Discharges of dredged or fill material into non-tidal waters of the United States associated with underground coal mining and reclamation operations provided the activities are authorized, or are currently being processed by the Department of the Interior, Office of Surface Mining Reclamation and Enforcement, or by states with approved programs under Title V of the Surface Mining Control and Reclamation Act of 1977.

 The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States.
-The discharge must not cause the loss of more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects.
-The loss of stream bed plus any other losses of jurisdictional wetlands and waters caused by the NWP activity cannot exceed 1/2-acre.
-This NWP does not authorize discharges into non-tidal wetlands adjacent to tidal waters.
+This NWP does not authorize discharges of dredged or fill material into non-tidal wetlands adjacent to tidal waters.
 This NWP does not authorize coal preparation and processing activities outside of the mine site.

-Notification: The permittee must submit a pre-construction notification to the district engineer and receive written authorization prior to commencing the activity.
+Notification: The permittee must submit a pre-construction notification to the district engineer.
 (See general condition 32.)
-If reclamation is required by other statutes, then a copy of the reclamation plan must be submitted with the pre-construction notification.
-(Authorities: Sections 10 and 404)
+If reclamation is required by other statutes, then a copy of the reclamation plan must be submitted with the pre- construction notification.
+(Authorities: Sections10 and 404)